 Oινογράφος, γευσιγνώστης, απόφοιτος αρχικά του Οικονομικού Πανεπιστημίου Αθηνών και στη…

 Celebrating Greek Orthodox Easter is a big deal in Greece, both spiritually and gastronomically!
-We spent a few days on the beautiful island of Lefkada and paired our Eastern lamb with a lovely Xinomavro: Naoussa Argatia 2014 is a modern version of the grape replete with forest fruits, raspberries, tomato paste and earthy notes and with a very refreshing acidity that dries and refreshes the palate between fatty, meaty bites!
-The earthy aromas of the lamb suits the wine perfectly.
+We spent a few days on the beautiful island of Lefkada and paired our Easter lamb with a lovely Xinomavro: Naoussa Argatia 2014 which is a modern version of the grape, replete with forest fruits, raspberries, tomato paste and earthy notes and with a very refreshing acidity that dries and refreshes the palate between fatty, meaty bites!
+The earthy aromas of the lamb suit the wine perfectly.

 There’s nothing more adventurous – and rewarding – than ageing white wines with potential.
 I had a bottle of Ovilos 2012 by Ktima Biblia Chora with a simple mushroom risotto and aged graviera cheese shavings from Naxos, and the result was stunning!
 After six years, this iconic Greek wine has reached its peak and offers a generous bouquet of aromas: honeycomb, quince, meat broth, truffles and minerality. g